 There is a tremendous amount of pain and discomfort that is often associated with the symptoms commonly experienced with bursitis.
 There are also a few other symptoms that a person may also endure with this type of problem and they include the following —

-- The tendons, joints, and muscles that are affected with this condition will often cause a large amount of tenderness to the area that are located around the area affected will often be quite tender
+- The tendons, joints, and muscles that are affected by this condition will often cause a large amount of tenderness to the area that is located in the area affected will often be quite tender

 - Moving the affected joints will often become very difficult